jsaponara/opentaxforms/README.md

-OpenTaxForms automates US tax forms--it reads PDF tax forms (currently from IRS.gov only, not state forms), converts them to more feature-full HTML5, and offers a database and API for developers to create their own tax applications.
+OpenTaxForms opens and automates US tax forms--it reads PDF tax forms (currently from IRS.gov only, not state forms), converts them to more feature-full HTML5, and offers a database and API for developers to create their own tax applications.